willystw/tabunganku/README.md

    ```sh
    mvn clean install
    ```
+#### Build Docker Image
+To build the project as a Docker image, run `docker image build -f src/main/docker/Dockerfile .`
 #### Start the Service
 1. Create `.env` in the main directory and replace the value below with relevant information
    ```
     #Database URL